vekexasia/comfoair-esp32/README.md

 # Home Assistant Services

-The component exposes 2 services.
+The component exposes 4 services.

 - comfoair_send_command
 - comfoair_send_hex
+- comfoair_update_all
+- comfoair_req_update_service

-NOTE: the prefix could differ depending on your esphome device name.
+**NOTE**: the prefix could differ depending on your esphome device name.

 **comfoair_send_command**: allows one "command" parameter.
 The value of the param can be one of the following pre-bundled commands: